Eggplant203/data-encryption-and-decryption/README.md

 - Pillow 9.0.0+ (for image processing)
 - NumPy 1.21.0+ (for array operations)
 - Standard library modules (tkinter, os, io, sys, etc.)

+## License

+The project is distributed under the MIT license.
+See the `LICENSE` file for details.

+## Author

+© 2025 - Developed by Eggpant203 🍆